K'taka govt announces state wide "close down" for 14 days from Tuesday night | Headlines

 Night curfew, which is in place now between 9 PM to 6 AM, would continue, the Chief Minister said.

-Transport services would not ply during the closedown period, but there would be no restrictions on the movement of goods and essential services.
+Transport services would not ply during the close down period, but there would be no restrictions on movement of goods and essential services.

 Deputy Commissioners of all districts and Tahsildars have been instructed to take strict measures, he said.